johndunne2019/pands-project/README.md

 **https://machinelearningmastery.com/machine-learning-in-python-step-by-step/**

 I came across this example in my online research and found it to be interesting and informative and I will draw on some of the topics and examples covered when completing my own analysis of the data set later.
+In this analysis they have used the pandas module to do some analysis on the data set.
+I liked the dataset.describe() function which printed a summary of the data set to the screen which included count of rows, mean, standard deviation, min and max.
+I liked this function as it gives the user a lot of insight into the data set and it is a simple operation.
+I will try to replicate something similar in my analysis of the data set.

 ## My Analysis of the Fisher's Iris Data Set